 Research Groups

-Keywords: Iberian literature and culture, Portuguese speaking countries in Africa South American literature and culture European women voices
+Keywords: Iberian literature and culture; Portuguese-speaking countries in Africa South American literature and culture Voices of European women

-More than ever, literary studies must be interconnected with social forces and other arts.
-This RG aims at exploring the importance of interculturality in a space where the role of communities considered marginal or with a decentred voice and excluded from the circuits of power is privileged.
-Focusing on Iberian, Portuguese-speaking African and South American (Portuguese and Spanish) literatures and cultures, the aim is to understand which vectors best define these cultures.
-The attention given to the mutual interconnection and to the female experiences that stand out (especially in the 19th to 21st centuries) creates a research focus that should be predominant in the various projects that are being outlined.
-The importance of women and their voices will be a key factor of analysis.
+More than ever, literary studies must be intertwined with social forces and other arts.
+This GP aims to explore the importance of interculturality in a space where the role of communities considered marginal or with a decentralized voice and excluded from the circuits of power is privileged.
+By focusing on Iberian, Portuguese-speaking African and South American (Portuguese and Spanish) literatures and cultures, we aim to understand which vectors best define these cultures.
+The attention given to mutual interconnection and to the female experiences that stand out (especially in the 19th to 21st centuries) creates a research focus that should be predominant in the various projects that are being outlined.
+The importance of women and their voices will be a key factor in the analysis.

-Closely linked to this issue is a search for the identity of these communities, where female identity is undoubtedly a determining aspect.
-And in this search, one can easily reach the Middle Ages and the beginnings of literature.
-The interrelationship between the medieval feminine universe and the different environments in which these female communities moved is characterised by similarities and differences, by tangents and secants.
-Without neglecting other vectors of interconnection and dialogue between Lusophone and Spanish-speaking communities, the RG intends to organise a conference open to scholars (Iberians, Africans, and South Americans), where mutual relations can be discussed, and where dialogues that are sometimes hidden, ignored or even denied can emerge.
-Also on the horizon is the creation of a database on the presence of women in the medieval texts studied and in recent texts (19th-21st centuries) in Portuguese, Castilian, Galician, and Catalan.
-By studying the social, economic, religious, and cultural contexts, it is intended to build bridges with the other CITCEM’s research groups.
+Closely linked to this issue is the search for identity in these communities, where female identity is undoubtedly a determining aspect.
+And in this search we can easily reach the Middle Ages and the beginnings of literature.
+The interrelationship between the medieval female universe and the different environments in which these female communities moved is characterized by similarities and differences, by tangents and secants.
+Without neglecting other vectors of interconnection and dialogue between the Lusophone and Spanish-speaking communities, the GI intends to organize a conference open to academics (Iberian, African and South American), where mutual relations can be discussed, and where dialogues that are sometimes hidden, ignored or even denied can emerge.
+Also on the horizon is the creation of a database on the presence of women in the medieval texts studied and in recent texts (19th-21st centuries) in Portuguese, Castilian, Galician and Catalan.
+By studying social, economic, religious and cultural contexts, the aim is to build bridges with the other CITCEM research groups.

 Researchers: